 Water Type configures your unit for operation in fresh or salt water.
 In salt water, you can also choose the shallow or deep setting.
-The Water Type menu option is available when User Mode is set to Advanced (see Main Menu: User Mode).

 NOTE: Make sure that the Water Type is set accurately, especially in salt water, as this affects the accuracy of deep water depth readings.
 In salt water, what would be considered a large fish might be 2 to 10 times bigger than a large fish in fresh water (depending on the type of fish you are seeking).
 The salt water setting allows for a greater range in fish size adjustment to account for this difference.